mairas/wind-interface/README.md

-# SensESP Project Template

-This repository provides a template for [SensESP](https://github.com/SignalK/SensESP/) projects.
-Fork, clone or download the repository and try building and uploading the project to an ESP32 device.
-You should immediately see output on the serial monitor!

-To customize the template for your own purposes, edit the `src/main.cpp` and `platformio.ini` files.

-Comprehensive documentation for SensESP, including how to get started with your own project, is available at the [SensESP documentation site](https://signalk.org/SensESP/).
+# NMEA0183 Wind Instrument Interface

+This project provides a configuration interface and NMEA 2000 as well as Signal K connectivity for an Autonnic A5120 wind instrument.
+All documented configuration messages are supported.

+To build, clone the repository and build and upload in PlatformIO.
+The project assumes SH-ESP32 hardware with two additional RS485 interface modules for bidirectional NMEA0183 communication.